ftx7go/ftx7go/README.md

 ### Category 1: Overall Inventory Visibility

+**Insight:** Warehouse vs. Shelf Stock Breakdown
-**Main insight 1.** The dashboard provides a clear breakdown of total inventory by product, differentiating between stock held in the warehouse and stock available on store shelves.
+The dashboard provides a clear breakdown of total inventory by product, differentiating between stock held in the warehouse and stock available on store shelves.
 This allows managers to quickly understand the overall inventory position for any given product.

-**Main insight 2.** Interactive filters enable users to drill down into specific product categories or individual products, providing a granular view of their inventory distribution.
+**Insight:** Granular Product and Category Filtering Interactive filters enable users to drill down into specific product categories or individual products, providing a granular view of their inventory distribution.

+**Insight:** Data Freshness Indicator
-**Main insight 3.** The dashboard displays the date of the last inventory update, ensuring managers are aware of the freshness of the data.
+The dashboard displays the date of the last inventory update, ensuring managers are aware of the freshness of the data.

-**Main insight 4.** Visual cues, such as color-coded indicators, highlight products with a significant portion of their total inventory residing in either the warehouse or the store, potentially indicating slow-moving items or the need for shelf replenishment.
+**Insight:** Identification of Potential Imbalances Visual cues, such as color-coded indicators, highlight products with a significant portion of their total inventory residing in either the warehouse or the store, potentially indicating slow-moving items or the need for shelf replenishment.

 [Visualization specific to category 1 - Placeholder for Inventory Overview Visualization]

 ### Category 2: Low Stock Management

-**Main insight 1.** The dashboard features a dedicated section highlighting products with current stock levels below predefined thresholds in both the warehouse and on store shelves.
+**Insight:** Real-time Identification of Critically Low Stock The dashboard features a dedicated section highlighting products with current stock levels below predefined thresholds in both the warehouse and on store shelves.
 These thresholds can be customized based on product demand and lead times.

+**Insight:** Visual Alerts for Immediate Action
-**Main insight 2.** An alert system, integrated within the dashboard, visually flags critical low-stock items, enabling immediate attention and action from inventory managers.
+An alert system, integrated within the dashboard, visually flags critical low-stock items, enabling immediate attention and action from inventory managers.

-**Main insight 3.** The dashboard shows the trend of stock levels over the past week/month for low-stock items, providing context on how quickly the stock is depleting.
+**Insight:** Stock Level Trend for Low Inventory Items The dashboard shows the trend of stock levels over the past week/month for low-stock items, providing context on how quickly the stock is depleting.

-**Main insight 4.** Managers can filter the low-stock list by location (warehouse or store) to prioritize replenishment efforts accordingly.
+**Insight:** Location-Based Filtering for Prioritization Managers can filter the low-stock list by location (warehouse or store) to prioritize replenishment efforts accordingly.

 [Visualization specific to category 2 - Placeholder for Low Stock Visualization]

 ### Category 3: Sales Performance Analysis

-**Main insight 1.** The dashboard displays daily and monthly sales revenue trends, allowing Fresh Foods to track overall sales performance and identify peak sales periods.
+**Insight:** Tracking Daily and Monthly Revenue Trends The dashboard displays daily and monthly sales revenue trends, allowing Fresh Foods to track overall sales performance and identify peak sales periods.

+**Insight:** Identification of Top-Selling Products
-**Main insight 2.** A leaderboard of top-selling products, updated in near real-time, helps identify popular items and understand customer preferences.
+A leaderboard of top-selling products, updated in near real-time, helps identify popular items and understand customer preferences.

-**Main insight 3.** Sales data can be segmented by product category, enabling analysis of the performance of different departments within the supermarket.
+**Insight:** Performance Analysis by Product Category Sales data can be segmented by product category, enabling analysis of the performance of different departments within the supermarket.

+**Insight:** Year-over-Year Sales Growth Insights
-**Main insight 4.** The dashboard allows for year-over-year sales comparisons, providing insights into growth trends and seasonality.
+The dashboard allows for year-over-year sales comparisons, providing insights into growth trends and seasonality.

 [Visualization specific to category 3 - Placeholder for Sales Performance Visualization]

 ### Category 4: Replenishment and Resend Optimization

+**Insight:** Proactive Replenishment Suggestions
-**Main insight 1.** By analyzing sales trends and current warehouse stock, the dashboard suggests products that are likely to need replenishment soon, helping to proactively manage orders from suppliers.
+By analyzing sales trends and current warehouse stock, the dashboard suggests products that are likely to need replenishment soon, helping to proactively manage orders from suppliers.

-**Main insight 2.** The dashboard identifies products with high sales velocity but low store shelf stock, indicating the need for transfers from the warehouse to the store.
+**Insight:** Identification of Warehouse-to-Shelf Transfer Needs The dashboard identifies products with high sales velocity but low store shelf stock, indicating the need for transfers from the warehouse to the store.

-**Main insight 3.** Analysis of resend data (products removed due to damage or expiry) helps identify potential issues with storage, handling, or product shelf life.
+**Insight:** Analysis of Product Resend Reasons Analysis of resend data (products removed due to damage or expiry) helps identify potential issues with storage, handling, or product shelf life.

-**Main insight 4.** The dashboard can highlight products with consistently low sales and high warehouse stock, suggesting potential candidates for promotional activities or reduced ordering.
+**Insight:** Identification of Slow-Moving Inventory The dashboard can highlight products with consistently low sales and high warehouse stock, suggesting potential candidates for promotional activities or reduced ordering.

 [Visualization specific to category 4 - Placeholder for Replenishment/Resend Visualization]